FREQUENTLY ASKED QUESTIONS

-You will need to bring your ID to the ticketing box office where they will look up your order.
+You will need to bring your ID to the ticketing box office where they can look up your order.
 Once verified, they will give you a new wristband.
-However, without an ID you will not be able to get a new wristband.
+You will not be able to get a new wristband without ID.

 Will children under a certain age be able to attend for free?

-Children under the age of 10 are allowed free admission to the Festival.
+Children under the age of 10 can enter the Festival for free.

 Is the Festival accessible to people with disabilities?